Inside Aqib Talib’s ‘raw’ but ‘real’ NFL announcing debut

 He said Lions quarterback Matt Stafford had found “the honey hole” in Washington’s defense.

-He defended a penalized lineman by saying “I’d hold before I give up a sack too.”
+He defended a penalized lineman by saying “I’d hold before I give up a sack, too.”

 He yelled “Whatcha got, Jack?!” at Washington defensive coordinator Jack Del Rio before a key third-down play.